KevinAdu/angular-tic-tac-toe/README.md

 ## Summary

 A simple Tic Tac Toe game built using HTML, CSS and Javascript.
-It was built also using the follwing frameworks:
+It was built also using the following frameworks:
  * AngularJS
  * SASS (Syntactically Awesome Stylesheets)